Stars at Flyers | Recap

 DAL@PHI: Hyry flicks SHG into the cage for first career NHL goal

 Dallas had a chance to go ahead when Zegras was called for tripping at 17:12 of the third period.
-Ersson, however, preserved the tie with an outstanding right pad save on a Wyatt Johnston wrist shot from the left side of the crease with 1:21 remaining.
+Ersson, however, kept the game tied with an outstanding right-pad save on Wyatt Johnston's wrist shot from the left side of the crease with 1:21 remaining.
 Johnston leads the NHL with 24 power-play goals.

 "He's the difference in the game," Flyers captain Sean Couturier said of Ersson.
 "He's a gamer.
 He's there when you need him.
 He can make those big saves.
 He played great tonight.
 He kept us in it all night."